openstax/napkin-notes/dante/class_summaries_for_assignments_api.md

 # Class summaries for assignments

 Current, stats are shown in the `GET /api/plans/:id` route when the plan is published.
-I propose, instead, to display stats only in the `GET /api/plans/:id/events`, as well as in a new `GET /api/plans/:id/review` route.
+I propose, instead, to display stats only in the `GET /api/plans/:id/events` (calendar route, being worked on elsewhere), as well as in a new `GET /api/plans/:id/review` route.
 That way, we separate the route for reading the plan settings and the route for viewing the stats.
 This also makes it so the FE has to call only one route per page displayed.

 The events route will be called from the calendar.
 It will contain the output of the CalculateTaskPlanStats routine.
 The review route will be called from the class summary for an